Outdoor Living Space Home Tour

 Welcome to My Backyard Garden!

-As we head into the backyard, you’ll see the garden shed that I recently made over.
+As we head into the backyard, you’ll see the garden shed that I made over and then refreshed again.

 Directly in front of the shed is my vegetable garden where I am currently growing different tomato varieties, cucumbers, lettuce, celery, strawberries, zucchini, sweet peas, peppers, basil, cilantro, and parsley.